drwhut/tabletop-club/docs/general/download/downloading_binaries.rst

 <https://github.com/drwhut/tabletop-club/releases>`_.
 Once it is downloaded,
 there's only a couple of steps needed to run the game (see below)!

-In most cases, you'll want to download the latest *non-beta* version of the game.
+In most cases, you'll want to download the latest *stable* version of the game.
 While beta versions of the game have new features and are very helpful for player feedback, they are more suseptable to bugs.
 But if you're feeling a little experimental, go for the latest version!

 If you've downloaded Tabletop Club in the past and want to download a newer